fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

 What remains is to show that $\mathbb{E}\left[\frac{1}{n_t}\sum_{W_i=w}Y_i(w)\right] = \frac{1}{n}\sum_{i=1}^{n}Y_i(w)$.
 This requires randomisation.

-todo:
-- Why called SUTVA, see @rubin1980randomization
-- Link 2 and 3 to excludability

 #### Randomisation links treatment groups to the population

 In math therms, it gives us unconditional potential outcomes.

 todo:
 - We start with WY_i(1).
 This is akin to Y_i(1) | W_i = 1.
 We need Y_i(1).
 Randomisation gives us that.